• Product Introduction

 Template Introduction

-EdgeOne Pages offers multiple AI application templates, supporting two access methods: native API calls and SDK encapsulated invocation, including dialogue and generate features.
+EdgeOne Pages offers multiple AI application templates, supporting two access methods: native API calls and SDK encapsulated invocation, including dialogue and image generation functionality.
 As follows:

 AI Conversation